XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

-# html2pdf: down the rabbit hole
+# html2pdf: config options

 ## Introduction

+iText 7's new add-on html2pdf is a tool that aims to greatly simplify HTML to PDF conversion.
+This is a straightforward and uniform use case, so many users will get satisfactory results with the one-line code sample below.
-Depending on your use case, you may need to provide some configuration to html2pdf.
+For more complex usage, you may need to provide some configuration to html2pdf.
 In this post, I will attempt to explain why you may need to use the config options, and how to use them.

 ## Basics